onepub-dev/onepub/README.md

 * Watch public and private packages and receive update notices.
 * Hosted API documentation for your private packages
 * Search both pub.dev and your private packages from one search page.
+* Secure your supply chain by vendoring*1 each of you dependencies

 OnePub lets you use the existing Dart tooling (dart pub publish | flutter pub publish) to publish packages to your own private repository.